dotenvx/dotenvx.github.io/docs/cli/protect.md

 ---
 layout: docs-cli
-title: Protect
+title: "protect"
-description: Keep plaintext secrets and private keys out of commits across your repositories on this machine.
+description: "Install a required Git clean filter for all existing and future repositories for your user.
+Run this once, even outside a Git repository:"
 permalink: /docs/cli/protect/
 crumbs:
   - label: Docs